October 13, 2025

 Moodboard templates and design assets: Wide selection of professional templates and access to huge asset libraries

-Integration with Creative Cloud: Seamlessly connects to other Adobe apps for smooth workflows
+Integration with Creative Cloud: Connects to other Adobe apps for smooth workflows

 AI-powered design suggestions: AI tools for smart layouts, auto-generating visuals, and Adobe Firefly features